 In 2018, growth in Contractor segment sales continued in all channels and regions, with new product introductions and strong underlying construction activity in North America and Western Europe.
-Contractor segment operating margin rates for 2018 were flat compared to last year.
+Contractor segment operating margin rate for 2018 was flat compared to 2017.
 Favorable effects of currency translation offset the effects of lower gross margin rate and increases in product development costs.
 Operating margins in the second half of the year faced pressure from higher factory spending, tariffs and material costs.